elixir-lang/elixir-lang.github.com/learning.markdown

 <a class="cover" href="http://shop.oreilly.com/product/0636920030584.do" title="Introducing Elixir: Getting Started in Functional Programming
 – by Simon St. Laurent, J. David Eisenberg"><img src="/images/learning/introducing-elixir.jpg" alt="Introducing Elixir cover" width="190" /></a>

-Elixir is an excellent language if you want to learn about functional programming, and with this hands-on introduction, you’ll discover just how powerful and fun Elixir can be.
+Elixir is an excellent language if you want to learn about functional programming, and with this hands-on introduction, you'll discover just how powerful and fun Elixir can be.
 This language combines the robust functional programming of Erlang with a syntax similar to Ruby, and includes powerful features for metaprogramming.

 This book shows you how to write simple Elixir programs by teaching one skill at a time.
-Once you pick up pattern matching, process-oriented programming, and other concepts, you’ll understand why Elixir makes it easier to build concurrent and resilient programs that scale up and down with ease.
+Once you pick up pattern matching, process-oriented programming, and other concepts, you'll understand why Elixir makes it easier to build concurrent and resilient programs that scale up and down with ease.

 <div class="clear"></div>